attdevsupport/att-html5-sdk/sdk/doc_src/guides/client_kitchen_sink_tests/README.md

 If successful, you will see the JSON data for the sent SMS, otherwise you will see an error message.

-Next, check the status of your SMS message by selecting the "SMS Status" button:
+Next, check the status of your SMS message by selecting the "SMS Status" button on the SMS screen.
+You will see the current status of the SMS message in JSON format.

 ![SMS Status](resources/images/test-screenshots/sms-status.png)

-You will see the current status of the SMS message in JSON format.

 Test MMS